Node Setup

 bitsongd version

-Download a pre-built binary from GitHub.
+Download a pre-built binary directly from GitHub.

 Download the binary